Stoke is the world’s second-biggest killer. A stroke happens when the blood supply to the brain tissue is interrupted.

 Therapy doesn’t stop after an hour of OT or PT, it’s not only inpatient or outpatient therapy.
 Studies show that stroke patients need even more repetitions of a movement in order to re-learn it.
 Every activity, every challenge in daily life is part of therapy and can add to these repetitions.

-〉Therapists also assign exercises to do at home in order to maximise the therapy time.
-The patient has to have a lot of internal motivation and self control to follow through with such a plan.
+〉Therapists also assign exercises to do at home in order to maximize the therapy time.
+The patient has to have a lot of internal motivation and self-control to follow through with such a plan.
 (7)

 〉The need to improve the effectiveness of rehabilitative training is ongoing.
 There are already new directions for therapy after stroke.
 In addition to conventional therapy, new technologies can provide patients with a way to independent training.
 (8)